moskalyk/mythOS/README.md

 This hand selection of altering events through the beliefs and imagination of people may help tune the statement: "Know thyself, nothing in excess." as we begin character communication beginning with long known alphabets (e.g. phoenician, etc.), to something more comprehensible and complete by modern computational standards.

-Aimed as a non-profit, what is seen by a system and what should be unseen.
-Moderating and extension from predictive forces to pervade certain confusions in the dark, shining light towards optimistic outcomes.
+Aimed as a non-profit.

 ![I CHING](./ching.jpeg)

 # myth & timeline
-2022 - 23rd Phoenix release card in NFC Veriable
-Releasing 2 cards per year, in summer solstice & winter solstice to a max of 30.
+2022 - 23rd as XXII Phoenix release card in NFC Veriable version (Reed) Releasing 2 cards per year, in summer solstice & winter solstice to a max of 30.

 # inspiration
-deck -> tarot -> perculated secrets of the arcana
+Play card deck <- tarot -> perculated secrets of the arcana

 By expanding the scope, might we align micro finite games to the infinite potential of the human collective, as value flow migrates in patterns, like the oceans that dictate our climate.